dc614/DC-27-Badge/README.md

 ## Cleanup

-1. TODO
+Using nitrile gloves, isopropyl alcohol, paper towels, and a soft-bristled toothbrush, clean any remaining flux from the PCB and gently wipe and buff the front surface of the board.
+Use lens cleaning cloths for stubborn sticky spots.

 ## Creating the Boot Image

-1. Use reconstruct.sh within the image directory to create the flashable .img.
+1. Within the `image` directory, run `reconstruct.sh` to create the flashable `.img`.
-2. You can then use something like balenaEtcher or dd to write the resulting .img to the MicroSDXC card (at least 4 GB).
+2. Use [balenaEtcher](https://www.balena.io/etcher/) (or `dd`) to write the resulting `.img` to the MicroSDXC card.

 ## Final Steps